← Projects

 • impact|emotional_impact| / 10, so peak moments outweigh forgettable ones on ties

 A min_relevance floor (default 0.4) drops orthogonal matches before scoring, so a high-impact unrelated event cannot sneak in on the back of the impact weight.
-The shape of this formula owes a debt to the Stanford “Generative Agents” paper; the relational tag bonus is the part tailored to persona memory.
+Entity-anchored candidates bypass the floor — if you asked about “Scott” and the event only mentions “黄逸扬”, the anchor is allowed to carry it through.
+The shape of this formula owes a debt to the Stanford “Generative Agents” paper; the relational and entity-anchor bonuses are the parts tailored to persona memory.

 The hard problem isn’t storage.
 It’s deciding what to remember, how to represent it, and when it should wake up and influence the next reply.